melli79/mathGames/Readme.md

 # 7. Diverse Problems
 ## 1. Learn another programming language
 e.g. [Python](https://python.org/), [Kotlin](https://kotlinlang.org/), [TypeScript](https://www.typeScriptLang.org/), [Scala](https://scala-lang.org/), [Rust](https://rust-lang.org/), [C++](https://www.cplusPlus.com/), [Haskell](https://haskell.org/), ... and implement some [elementary things](#smaller-ideas), e.g. polynomials.
 Be sure to cover a common style guide as well as patterns and anti-patterns.
 Note that the difference between programming languages is not the spelling of variables, functions, classes, ..., but the grammar, the (current) standard library as well as the (current) best practices.
-Once you have learned 3 languages, start a comparison according to, e.g., speed, portability, availability of common libraries for common domains (e.g. web programming, algorithms, test driven development, graphics, signal processing, numerical simulations, ...), ... .
+Once you have learned 3 languages, start a comparison according to, e.g., speed, portability, availability of common libraries for common domains (e.g. web programming, algorithms, extreme testing, graphics, signal processing, numerical simulations, ...), ... .

 # 8. Mobile & Web Apps